 Andexanet alfa is a recombinant modified factor Xa protein approved by the FDA in May 2018 for the reversal of apixaban and rivaroxaban in patients with life-threatening or uncontrolled bleeding.

 Factor Xa inhibitors have demonstrated effectiveness as warfarin with a better safety profile in terms of bleeding.
 They are also convenient in that less routine blood monitoring is required than with the use of warfarin.
-However, emergency room visits and hospital admissions for bleeding due to factor Xa inhibitors have risen with increasing use of these agents.
+However, emergency room visits and hospital admissions for bleeding due to factor Xa inhibitors have risen with the increasing use of these agents.
 Andexanet alfa is the first FDA approved reversal agent for factor Xa inhibitors.
 It does not currently have approval for the reversal of edoxaban, fondaparinux, or low-molecular-weight heparins due to a lack of sufficient data in patients on these agents.

-Andexanet alfa received approval as a breakthrough therapy and as an orphan drug based on the results of two phase 3 trials, ANNEXA-A and ANNEXA-R. These trials evaluated the efficacy and safety of andexanet alfa in reversing of apixaban and rivaroxaban, respectively, in healthy volunteers.
+Andexanet alfa received approval as a breakthrough therapy and as an orphan drug based on the results of two phase 3 trials, ANNEXA-A and ANNEXA-R. These trials evaluated the efficacy and safety of andexanet alfa in the reversing of apixaban and rivaroxaban, respectively, in healthy volunteers.
 The FDA also considered the interim results of an on-going trial, ANNEXA-4, which analyzed reversal of apixaban, rivaroxaban, edoxaban, or enoxaparin in patients presenting with major acute bleeding within 18 hours of the last dose of a factor Xa inhibitor.